telerik/xaml-docs/styling-and-appearance/glyphs/common-styles-appearance-glyphs-reference-sheet.md

 # Glyphs Reference Sheet

-This article list all available glyphs from the TelerikWebUI font along with their names, number and string values.
-For more information more about glyphs, see the [Glyphs Overview]({%slug common-styling-appearance-glyphs-overview%}) help article.
+This article lists all available glyphs from the TelerikWebUI font along with their names, number and string values.
+For more information about the glyphs, see the [Glyphs Overview]({%slug common-styling-appearance-glyphs-overview%}) help article.

 |Glyph|Glyph Name|Glyph number|Glyph string value|
 |---|---|---|---|